Philippine Air Lines Flight 785: Wreckage and survivors

 The wreckage and two survivors were found in the afternoon of July 1, 1966 in a ravine at the northern slope of Mount Rabangan, in an altitude of 2,300 ft.
 The crash site was between Mamburao and San Jose, near Sablayan.

 The entire fuselage except for the outer section of the wings and the tail surfaces were damaged by impact and the ensuing fire.
 Shears in trees that the aircraft had struck indicated that the aircraft was flying at a heading of 060° and descending.
 It finally settled upside down at a heading of 240° and caught fire.

 Survivors

 Most of the occupants were thrown out the aircraft and sustained injuries and burns of varying degrees.

 Two passengers, survived the accident with injuries – one of them was rendered unconscious after sustaining head injuries, however the other survivor reported that the fuselage was severed.

 Both further testified that the "No Smoking" and "Fasten Seatbelt" signs were on.
 They stated that after departure from Mamburao, the aircraft encountered heavy rain and clouds.
-The clouds were so dark that the wingtips couldn't be seen from the cabin, and that they felt the airplane jolt up and down three times and bank to both times several times before the impact.
+The clouds were so dark that the wingtips couldn't be seen from the cabin, and that they felt the airplane jolt up and down three times and bank to both sides several times before the impact.